TriengineLabs/VRCNet-Pytorch/README.md

 # VRCNet-Pytorch

-Implementation of the paper "Singing Voice Separation using U-Net based architectures", by G. Bezirganyan, K. Muradyan.
+Implementation of the paper "Singing Voice Separation using U-Net based architectures" by G. Bezirganyan, K. Muradyan.

 ## Dataset